umdenes100/MachineLearningPilot/README.md

 ## Note: Setup script and source folder not uploaded to Repo yet
 ### Jetson Docker Setup:
 1. Turn on your Jetson and hook up to a monitor via HDMI.
 Also plug in a USB mouse and keyboard.
-2. Download the file `docker_dli_setup.sh` and the `thumbs_activity_src` folder (should contain 3 files and an images folder) from this repository and place it in the Home directory on the Jetson Nano. **Make sure you do not change the names of anything in the folder**
+2. Download the file `docker_dli_setup.sh` and the `thumbs_activity_src` folder (should contain 3 files) from this repository and place it in the Home directory on the Jetson Nano. **Make sure you do not change the names of anything in the folder**
 3. Open terminal and type `chmod +x ./docker_dli_setup.sh` and press enter.
 This makes the script runnable.
-4. Then, type the name of the file, `./docker_dli_setip.sh` and press enter to run the script.
+4. Then, type the name of the file, `./docker_dli_setup.sh` and press enter to run the script.
 5. Your docker should now be setup for the 3 ML Pilot sections (0101, 0201, 0501), a test section for testing/debugging (9999).
 There should also be 4 scripts, 1 for each section and 1 that will be used for access of all sections at once.
+6. Optional: download the iamges folder and place it in each of the section's folders.

 ### The following verifiably works on Windows, process likely different for MacOS.
 ### Docker Startup - Over WiFi (Jetson MUST have WiFi chip for this):